kyma-incubator/compass/components/operations-controller/README.md

 ### CRD

-1. To install the CRD into a Kubernetes cluster, use the following command: `make manifests` to generate the CRD.
+###### Steps

+1. Generate the CRD.

+`make manifests`

+2. Download the Kustomize binary locally.

+`make kustomize`

+3. Build the CRD into a single file named `crds.yaml`.

+`./bin/kustomize build config/crd > crds.yaml`

-2. Then apply the generated CRD file onto the cluster with `kubectl apply -f ${CRD_FILE_NAME}.yaml`.
+5. Apply the generated CRD file onto a Kubernetes cluster.

+`kubectl apply -f crds.yaml`

 ### Controller

+###### Prerequisites

-0. Make sure you have the CRD installed.
+* Make sure you have the CRD installed.

+###### Steps

-1. To deploy the Kubernetes controller for the operation CRD onto a Kubernetes cluster, create a Docker image using `docker build -t compass/${IMAGE_NAME} .` and push it to a Docker repository using `docker push ${IMAGE_NAME}`.
+1. Deploy the Kubernetes controller for the operation CRD onto a Kubernetes cluster.
+To do that, create a Docker image.

+`docker build -t compass/${IMAGE_NAME}`

+2. push the Docker image to a Docker repository.

+`docker push ${IMAGE_NAME}`

-2. To run the controller, create an instance of the Docker image in the Kubernetes cluster using the following command: `kubectl run operations-controller --image=${IMAGE_NAME}`.
-If there's an already existing Kubernetes deployment for the controller (i.e., if you have a local installation of Compass), just hotswap its image.
+3. Run the controller.
+To do that, create an instance of the Docker image in the Kubernetes cluster.

+`kubectl run operations-controller --image=${IMAGE_NAME}`

+Note: If there's an already existing Kubernetes deployment for the controller (i.e., if you have a local installation of Compass), just hotswap its image.

 ## Usage and Development

 ### CRD

-1. If there are changes to the CRD, you must regenerate the files that define the CRD.\
-To do this, use the following command: `make manifests`.

-2. As a next step, you must copy these files to the component's Helm chart at the following location: `compass/chart/compass/charts/operations-controller`.\
-To do this, use the following command: `make copy-crds-to-chart`.
+1. Make the required changes to the CRD in `./api/v1alpha1/operation_types.go`.

+2. Regenerate the CRD.

+`make manifests`

+3. Copy the new generated CRD to the component's Helm chart at `compass/chart/compass/charts/operations-controller`.
+You can also use a Makefile target to do this.

+`make copy-crds-to-chart`

 ### Controller

-If there are changes to the controller you should create a Docker image for the new version of the controller.
+If there are changes to the controller, you have to create a Docker image for the new version of the controller.
 Then, deploy the image manually on a Kubernetes cluster.